MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/install/uninstall-sites-and-hierarchies.md

   - Client reassignment may impact reports and queries that rely on inventory data, and state-based compliance.
 Consider temporarily adjusting any client cycles during the transition.

-  - Review all client assignment methods to make sure that none refer to this primary site.
+  - Review all client assignment methods to make sure that none refers to this primary site.

 - Check if any actively used objects in the hierarchy have static references to the site code.
 For example, collection queries, task sequences, or administrative scripts.